-Prior to attempting any repair, all onsite precautions must discontinuing use of the system in which the pump is a component.
+Prior to attempting any repair, all onsite safety precautions must be met. discontinuing use of the system in which the pump is a component.
 Liquids must be removed from the system or placed in a safe location to prevent undue hazards to personnel and the environment.
-Physically disconnect power to the equipment designated for repair/removal.
+Physically disconnect power the equipment to designated for repair/removal.
 Again, onsite corporate maintenance and safety guidelines must be met before proceeding with the maintenance activity.